To provide safe, reliable, affordable and courteous mass public

 is quite proud of their accomplishments and contributions to the

 community.
-The company operates 50 vehicles ranging from
+The company operate vehicles ranging from 18-passenger

-18-passenger to 40-passenger buses and presently services fifteen
+to 40-passenger buses and presently services seven fixed routes.
+In

-service component.
-In addition the company provides Paratransit
+addition the company provides Paratransit services and limited

 Coast RTA is fortunate to receive significant local funding